What is massage therapy?

 Emptying – This massage can relieve localised pressure build-ups in the body, where there is stagnant fluid or energy in the tissue.

 Startle reflex – The body’s response to a shock.
 Mona-Lisa Boyesen describes how the startle reflex can become chronic: “After [a] shock reaction (the event passes and one is on neutral ground), the body should reassert the normal balance between flexors and extensors, and obtain a functional harmony between muscular response and respiratory rhythm.
 This only happens provided that the emotional expression takes place and serves as an outlet for the antagonistic action and adequate respiration.
 If, however, this release is prohibited, there will be an interruption in the biological rhythm; the organism will develop minimal startle-reflex patterns with concomitant muscular tensions, respiratory inhibition, and postural deformation.

 “…we get the following formula for an organic equilibrium:

 Stimuli — tension — charge — expression — recuperation — rehabilitation.”

 Mona-Lisa Boyesen, “The Startle-Reflex Pattern & Organic Equilibrium” in “Energy & Character”, Vol.9 No. 2 1978

-This is a great introductory video from Lindsey Nicholas, Biodynamic Massage Therapist, based in Ipswich - UK
+This is a great introductory video from Lindsey Nicholas, Biodynamic Massage Therapist, and Chair of ABMT.
+Lindsey is based in Ipswich - UK